m-scharlat/OneStopElectronics_Trend_Analysis/README.md

 </p>

 #### Sales Revenue
-- **Entire Period:** On average, monthly revenue grew by 1.4%, generating average monthly revenue of $585K.
+- **Entire Period (2019-2022):** On average, monthly revenue grew by 1.4%, generating average monthly revenue of $585K.
 - **COVID Era Growth:** From January 2019 to December 2020, OneStop Electronics averaged 7% monthly revenue growth peaking in December with $1.2M generated in monthly revenue
 - **Post-COVID:** Since December 2020, sales have generally declined, with the largest drop occurring in October 2022 (-55%), where monthly sales fell to $178K